-The Hospitality Management Diploma with Co-op in Delta BC is offered as a full or part-time equivalent in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
+The Hospitality Management Diploma with Co-op in Surrey BC is offered as a full or part-time equivalent in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
 Widely recognized as the preeminent leader in hospitality certification, AHLEI certifies hospitality professionals in all facets of the hospitality, hotel, and tourism industry.
-Insignia College offers 1 year diploma in Hospitality Management with Co-op in Delta BC, Canada.
+Insignia College offers 1 year diploma in Hospitality Management with Co-op in Surrey BC, Canada.

 The twelve (12) course Hospitality Management Diploma with Co-op is provided via classroom, computer-assisted learning, tutoring, and activities such as guest speakers and field trips.